nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
-layout: page
-title: User Guide
+## User Guide
----

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Advis.io (AIO) is a desktop app for managing clients information, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, AIO can get your contact management tasks done faster than traditional GUI apps.

-* Table of Contents
+#### Table of Contents
-{:toc}
+  1. Quick Start
+  2. Features
+     1. General Management
+        1. Viewing help : `help `
+        3. Exiting the program : `exit`
+        4. Saving the data
+        5. Editing the data file
+     2. Client Managment
+        1. Adding a client: `add `
+        2. Listing all clients : `list `
+        3. Editing a client : `edit `
+        4. Locating clients by name: `find `
+        5. Deleting a client : `delete`
+     3. Policy Management
+        1. Adding a policy : `addPolicy`
+        2. Delete a policy : `deletePolicy`
+  3. FAQ
+  4. Command Summary

 --------------------------------------------------------------------------------------------------------------------